INSIGHTS IN ACTION

 • Integration

 If you're one of the holdouts still trying to manage your SaaS firm's subscriptions and generate useful management metrics using an Microsoft Excel or Google Sheets, you have likely bumped up against the limitations of a spreadsheet model.
-Read our article dedicated to the topic of why SaaS Excel models stink to understand the impact of these shortcomings on your business.
+Read our article dedicated to the topic of why SaaS Excel models stink to understand the impact of these shortcomings on your SaaS business.

-Which SaaS Metrics Software Packages are Best?
+Which Metrics Software Packages are Best for SaaS Companies?

 As with so many situations, the best solution will depend on the nuances of your SaaaS business.
 But let's look at five options for 3rd-party SaaS metrics providers.

-• SaaSOptics - As an outsourced finance department for SaaS firms with deep experience vetting, implementing, managing and extracting meaningful value from SaaS metrics software, we have no hesitation in recommending SaaSOptics.
+• SaaSOptics - As an outsourced finance department for SaaS companies with deep experience vetting, implementing, managing and extracting meaningful value from SaaS metrics software, we have no hesitation in recommending SaaSOptics.
 They're our preferred provider in a lot of situations.
 Their solution is particularly cost effective for early stage firms (there goes your last excuse for inaction), have sound integration options to accounting and CRM solutions and are true partners in making their solution work for you.

 • Recurly - "The subscription management platform delivering unrivaled results to smart brands worldwide."
 Featured reports include "Subscriptions by Plan" (compares the performance of your top five plans over time), "Monthly Recurring Revenue" (displays MRR data for up to 18 months), "Subscriber Retention" (provides a cohort analysis showing active and churned subscribers over time), and "Recovered Revenue" (calculates the amount of total revenue recovered by Recurly, segmented by recovery method).